 After this, comes the challenge of colour matching.
 A slight difference in colour will be very obvious if you extend your property especially if you are extending an existing face of a building rather than turning a corner or stepping back.
-Therefore, it’s worth doing the extra work to find the closest match possible which usually this brick needn’t break the bank.
+Therefore, it’s worth doing the extra work to find which colour brick is the closest match possible which needn’t break the bank.
 Brick colours are regional with London and the South featuring many yellow bricks, sooty red bricks being common in cities and red bricks of different hues being used in most regions of the country.
 Many imperial sized bricks in these colours are manufactured elsewhere in Europe and imported which keeps their cost down.
 A good imperial size brick in a Victorian colour should come in at around £1 per brick.
 Don’t’ just rely on your builder to find bricks for you as they will not be concerned about cost or the finished product as much as you will.
 If you buy from small specialist UK brick manufacturers (there are only a few) such as H Matthews in Chesham, you will probably pay significantly more for this bespoke product up to £2.50-3.00 per brick – and may be quoted lead times of up to 6 months.
 This is not necessarily the wrong choice for everyone but for the average extension, this could make a difference of £10,000 and scupper your proposed timetable.

 Due to pollution and environmental concerns, large scale brick manufacturing in the UK almost ceased with many brick factories closing for good.
 This was mainly due to lack of investment with manufacturers not wanting to reinvest money into gas kilns to take over from coal.
 Therefore, most of our bricks in the UK are imported from Europe and Turkey which is why sometimes lack of stock is an issue.
 Before you start talking to brick merchants, calculate quantities required and enquire about lead times.
-Some brick companies are so inundated with orders that Ibstock, a major UK supplier, for example was quoting 9-month lead times in the summer of 2018 for particular imperial sized bricks.
+Some brick companies are so inundated with orders that Ibstock, a major UK supplier, for example, was quoting 9-month lead times in the summer of 2018 for particular imperial sized bricks.

 For imperial bricks with 1cm bond, 56 bricks are required per m2 for a stretcher bond style.
 Header stretcher requires 73 bricks.
 The best way to assess quantities is to print out house elevations from your plans, then measure the square meterage of all wall surface areas minus any reveals such as doors, windows etc. Don’t forget to include chimneys and gables.
 Make sure you calculate this accurately and then get someone to recheck your workings.
 You may need to add on a few courses of bricks that are not shown on plans as they are under the ground – you need to ask your builder about this.
 Add on at least 10% to allow for wastage and breakages.
 Brick deliveries are costly because of the weight and dimensions of packs of bricks, and only whole packs are sold so you don’t want to be 200 bricks short at the end of the job and end up paying an additional £300 delivery for one pack of 500 bricks.